simonmichael/hledger_site/faq.md

 -   help you enter new transactions with prompts or a terminal UI
 -   help you convert and import new transactions from external sources, eg banks
+-   make reports from any CSV file
 -   make reports from timeclock or timedot time logs
--   make reports from any CSV file
 -   generate interest transactions by rule

-### How would all that help me ?
+## How would that help me ?

 - More clarity, transparency and accountability, for yourself or others
 - Know what you owe, or who owes you